christychacko/AI_research_platform/README.md

 cp .env.example .env
 ```

-Edit `.env` and add a free Groq API key:
+ADD new `.env` file and add a free Groq API key:
-1. Go to https://console.groq.com → sign up (no credit card) → create an API key.
+1. Go to https://console.groq.com → sign up → create an API key.
 2. Paste it into `GROQ_API_KEY=` in `.env`.

 That's it — DuckDuckGo search needs no key, embeddings run locally via